Syslogine/docsy/userguide/content/en/docs/single-boards/nvidia/jetson-nano/x/basic-password-cracker.md

     # Load the list of common passwords from a plaintext file
     password_list = open("common_passwords.txt").read().splitlines()

-    # Loop through each password in the list and compute its hash value
+    # Loop through each password in the list and compute its hash value using SHA-1 algorithm
     for password in password_list:
-        # Compute the hash value using SHA-1 algorithm
         hash_object = hashlib.sha1(password.encode())
         computed_hash_value = hash_object.hexdigest()